Scaling for Change: The Challenge of Pivoting a Large International Project

 Along the way there were four main challenges to work through: COVID, the reality of hybrid events, the need for in-person convenings, and the scale of this project.

 Hybrid events.
 Travel started to open up again; however, not for everyone.
-A new challenge was experienced: the need to offer hybrid events with some participants meeting in groups in-person and some joined online.
+A new challenge arose: the need to offer hybrid events with some participants meeting in-person and some joining online.

 In-person convenings.
-Our design convening in December 2021 included international team members who traveled overseas to join us.
+Our design convening in December 2021 included international team members traveling from overseas to join us.
 For many, this was the first in-person convening since March 2020.
 For some of the team members, this was their first time back in the office.
 Emotions and anxiety were present.
 The in-person COAB convenings in each country shared many of these same obstacles.

 Scale.
-To build capacity within community-based organizations in numerous countries about how to analyze and use budgets to create change in their communities, was certainly a challenge.
+Building capacity within community-based organizations in numerous countries on how to analyze and use budgets to create community change was certainly a challenge.
 22 countries.
 15 languages.
 Dozens of organizations and hundreds of participants.
 Some to be done virtually, some to be done in-person.
 All against the backdrop of the extending and exhausting COVID-19 pandemic.
 But, we did it.
 THEY did it.

 This training was held in the following countries: Armenia, Bolivia, Botswana, Burkina Faso, Cambodia, Cote d’Ivoire, East Timor, El Salvador, The Gambia, Honduras, Jamaica, Kyrgyz Republic, Madagascar, Nepal, Niger, Pakistan, Sri Lanka, Tanzania, Togo, Tunisia, Uganda, and Zambia.